Peter Grajciar

-Peter Grajciar (born 17 September 1983) is a Slovak football midfielder who plays for Czech club AFK Slivenec.
+Peter Grajciar (born 17 September 1983) is a Slovak football midfielder who plays for Czech club TJ Slavoj Koloveč.

 Career

 International career

 His international debut came in second half of the Slovakia vs. Croatia friendly match on 16 October 2007.

 Later career

 In July 2019, Grajciar was appointed as a playing assistant manager for the B-team of FC Viktoria Plzeň under manager Pavel Horvath.
 He left the position on 10 March 2020 and joined 1.
 FK Příbram, once again under manager Pavel Horvath.
 They left the club one year later, in March 2021.
 During 2020, Grajciar also played for AFK Slivenec.

 In July 2021, Grejciar joined German Landesliga Bayern-Mitte club 1.
 FC Bad Kötzting.